s3p02/install_vagrant/README.md

 vagrant global-status
 ```

-Above information about all known Vagrant environments on this machine.
+Above command lists information about all known Vagrant environments on this machine.
 This data is cached and may not be completely up-to-date.
 To interact with any of the machines, you can go to that directory and run Vagrant, or you can use the ID directly with Vagrant commands from any directory.
 For example:"vagrant destroy __GLOBAL__ID__"

 # Copy file from host to machine